mnt-home/swiftchain/README.md

 # swiftchain
 ### A tiny, opinionated library for building performant Blockchain applications in Python

-**Please note: swiftchain is currently still in early development and not yet in a production-ready state.**
+**Please note: swiftchain is currently still in early development.**

 This library provides an easy-to-use, mid-level API for building Blockchain applications in Python.
-It allows (truly) parallelized mining of Blocks on consumer CPUs, implements the Nakamoto consensus algorithm and exposes an additional Node class, which maybe used as a basis for implementing a network node in a Peer-To-Peer network.
+It allows parallelized mining of Blocks on consumer CPUs, implements the Nakamoto consensus algorithm and exposes an additional Node class, which maybe used as a basis for implementing a network node in a Peer-To-Peer network.

 ## Installation